LearnCIOT/LearnCIOT.github.io/content/ch6/ch6.3/index.en.md

                     }
 ```

-Next we consider how much data needs to be downloaded for system calibration and data fusion.
-As shown in the figure below, assuming that we want to obtain the calibration model of the Nth day, the data of (N-1)'s day will be used as test data to evaluate the accuracy of the calibration model.
-So if we set the training data to be X days, then the historical data representing days N - 2 to N - (2+X) days will be used as training data.
-In our scenario, we set N to the current time (today) and the maximum possible X value is 8, so we need to prepare a total of ten days of historical data for the next operation.
+To determine the appropriate amount of data needed for system calibration and data fusion, let's visualize the process.
+Imagine you want to create a calibration model for a specific day, which we'll call the Nth day.
+The data from the day before that, the (N-1)th day, will be used to test and evaluate the accuracy of this model.

+Now, if you decide to use X days' worth of data for training the model, you will need historical data from the (N-2)nd day going back to the (N-2-X)th day.
+This range of days will serve as the training dataset.

+In our case, we're setting N to represent the current day (today), and we've decided that the maximum length for X (our training data period) is 8 days.
+Therefore, to proceed with our calibration and data fusion, we need to prepare a total of 10 days of historical data.
+This timeframe includes 8 days for training and an additional day each for testing and the current day’s data.

+This approach ensures that we have a comprehensive dataset, allowing our models to learn effectively from recent historical data and be tested against the most immediate past data for validation of their accuracy.

 ![Python output](figures/6-3-2-1.png)

-For later use, we first specify the date to calibrate the model (Nth day: `TODAY`), the date of the test data (N-1 th day: `TESTDATE`), and the end date of the training data (N-2 th day: `ENDDATE`) with the following code .
+To set up our analysis, we need to define three key dates in our code: the date for calibrating the model (`TODAY`), the date for the test data (`TESTDATE`), and the end date of the training data (`ENDDATE`).
+These dates correspond to the Nth day, the N-1th day, and the N-2th day, respectively.
+Here's how you can do this in Python:

 ```python
 TODAY = datetime.today()